9 Stunning Plants that Look Like Spider Plants

 Botanical Name: Liriope Monroe

-This variegated version of giant Mondo Grass has leaves that look similar to the plant in question, making it an awesome replacement!
+This variegated version of giant Mondo Grass has leaves similar to those of the plant in question, making it an awesome replacement!

 Botanical Name: Hechtia